-Eastern / NUPN-CERT Hegis Code - 5209.20, CIP Code - 51.3901
+Eastern / NUPN-CERT HEGIS Code - 5209,20, CIP Code - 51.3901

 The Practical Nursing certificate program is designed to prepare students for entry into practice as well as provide opportunities for students seeking admission into RN programs.
-Through an appropriate choice of general education courses, students may prepare for the Associate in Applied Science (A.A.S.) or Associate in Science (A.S.) degree admission requirements.
+Through an appropriate choice of general education courses, students may prepare for the Associate in Science (A.S.) degree admission requirements.
 Upon award of the Practical Nursing certificate, graduates are qualified to sit for the National Council Licensure Examination for Practical Nurses (NCLEX).

-The Practical Nursing certificate program is registered by the New York State Education Department and accredited by the New York State Board of Regents and the Accreditation Commission for Education in Nursing (ACEN), 3343 Peachtree Road NE, Suite 850, Atlanta, GA 30326; phone 404-975-5000, fax 404-975-5020; website at www.acenursing.org.
+The Practical Nursing certificate program is registered by the New York State Education Department and accredited by the New York State Board of Regents and the Accreditation Commission for Education in Nursing (ACEN), 3343 Peachtree Road NE, Suite 850, Atlanta, GA 30326; phone (404) 975-5000, fax (404) 975-5020; website at www.acenursing.org.